SuhaSharkh/UfitSales-TestModel/README.md

 - `sklearn`: For machine learning and model evaluation.
 - `joblib`: For model loading.

 ## VIII.
-Outcome
+More work to be done
 The following are ongoing unresolved issues
 - Analyze two datasets: one focusing on sales and the other on net profits, to visualize and better understand the impact of Amazon's fees on product profitability.
 - Identify which products yield the highest net profits for sellers, allowing for informed decision-making regarding product focus.
 -  We are working with two documents- excel and data from amazon and/or other platforms.
 We want to be able to merge the data from different platforms to the excel sheet at the end of every working day, that is Monday to Saturday ( Inventory and calculate net profit.)
-Consolidate data from different platforms.
+Consolidate data from different platforms and automate process.
--  Re-work the models for better results
+-  Re-work the prediction models for better results

 ## Live App
 Check out the deployed version of the app [[here](https://your-streamlit-app-link)](https://ufitsales-testmodel-xh6wmc2nxdhrwwx9vkhrul.streamlit.app/)](https://ufitsales-testmodel-xh6wmc2nxdhrwwx9vkhrul.streamlit.app/).